Your Pet, Our Passion.

 Small grey kitten biting owner's thumb.

-It’s not uncommon for cats to bite.
-There are many reasons as to why a cat might suddenly start biting, seemingly unprovoked.
-It’s important to understand that cat-biting is rarely done out of aggression, and if it is, it doesn’t mean your cat is ‘bad’.
+It’s not uncommon for cats and kittens to bite.
+This is a natural feline behaviour and there are many reasons as to why a cat of any age might suddenly start biting seemingly unprovoked.

-Learn more about the reasons behind why cats bite in order to help to stop any unnecessary biting.
+Learn more about the reasons behind why cats and kittens bite in order to understand it and avoid the situations where it is likely to occur.

 In This Article